airswap/airswap-about/technology/discovery.md

-# Discovery
+# Registry

-To find servers that support a token pair, clients call the `getURLsForToken` function on the [MakerRegistry](deployments.md) contract for each token and then intersect the results.
+To find servers that support a token pair, clients call the `getURLsForToken` function on the [Registry](deployments.md) contract for each token and then intersect the results.
 For example, if the resulting URLs for token A are `[maker1.com, maker2.com]` and for token B are `[maker2.com, maker3.com]` then the only server supporting swapping token A for B is `maker2.com`.

 See `getURLsForToken` on the Registry contract: